steedos/steedos-docs/docs/developer.md

 ### API Integration
 Steedos provides a rich set of APIs, allowing for integration with external systems and third-party applications.
 This ensures that your Steedos instance can seamlessly connect with your entire enterprise technology stack.

-By leveraging Steedos's custom development capabilities, businesses can expand the functionalities of the Steedos solution, serve customers better, optimize operations, and innovate business processes, thereby achieving success in the fierce market competition.
-Regardless of how unique or complex your needs are, the Steedos platform offers flexibility and scalability, becoming a powerful tool to support your business growth.